 Scholarship applications can only be filled on-line.
 The 2018/2019 application system will open on 20 July 2017 and the deadline to fill in an electronic application form will be 30 September.
 Prospective applicants should address all inquiries to the Czech Embassies in their countries.

 Scholarship awards under bilateral international agreements

-The Ministry of Education, Youth and Sport of the Czech Republic annually offers scholarships to foreign nationals, pursuant to bilateral intergovernmental or deparmental agreements concluded with a number of countries.
-Scholarships of this type are designed for university students or graduates and PhD candidates who wish to accomplish a study or research stay at one of the Czech public institutions of higher education.
-Its length usually ranges from 2 to 10 months.
-Click here for terms and conditions, application forms and procedure and practical details.
+Scholarships of this type are designed for university students, graduates and PhD candidates who wish to undertake study or research visits at one of Czech public universities.
+The period of scholarship usually ranges from 2 to 10 months.

 Visegrad Fund scholarships

 The International Visegrad Fund is an international organization founded by the governments of the Visegrad Group countries (Czech Republic, Hungary, Poland and Slovakia).
 The fund operates several grant programmes, and also awards individual scholarships, fellowships and artist residencies.

 Visegrad scholarships support Master's and PhD studies or research stays at universities in the Visegrad region, including the Czech Republic.
 Applicants must come from Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Macedonia, Moldova, Montenegro, Russia, Serbia, or Ukraine, and they can apply for study periods up to 4 semesters.
 Interested applicants should submit their applications by January 31 each year.

 Scholarships of the South Moravian Center for International Mobility